qlands/formshare_enketo_plugin/README.md

 ### The "Thank you" page

-You can customize your "Thank you page" as you like.
-The Enketo plug-in uses [CKEditor](https://ckeditor.com/) to help you customize your "Thank you page".
+You can customize your "Thank you" page as you like.
+The Enketo plug-in uses [CKEditor](https://ckeditor.com/) to help you customize your "Thank you" page.

 ![](./screenshots/thank_editor.png)